wangfeiping/flares/README.md

 - It's an IBC network.
 - It's a no-tokens-binding blockchain.
 - It's a value consensus.
-- It's a multi to multi contract.
+- It's a multi to multi contract or module.

 ## Introduction